Features

 The feeds Chainsaw evaluates against

-Every install is scored against the same intelligence — first-party advisory databases for known CVEs, plus the OpenSSF-curated malicious-package and malware feeds for the attack classes CVE-only scanners miss.
-Signed bundles refresh in-process; air-gapped installs sideload the same artifact.
+Every install is scored against the same intelligence — OSV, NVD, GHSA, and CISA KEV for known CVEs, FIRST EPSS for exploit probability, Aqua Trivy DB for container layers, OpenSSF Scorecard for project health, and the OpenSSF-curated malicious-package and malware feeds for the attack classes CVE-only scanners miss.
+Each feed lists its refresh cadence below, so you can reason about how fast a freshly disclosed CVE becomes a live block.
+Signed bundles refresh in-process; air-gapped installs sideload the same artifact on the cadence the diode allows.

 • OSV